Papaya vs Mango - Health impact and Nutrition Comparison

 Mangoes are recommended as part of a weight-loss diet.
 They're great for swapping out sweet treats like chocolate.
-Mangos are low in calories, with the majority of their weight made up of water, and are high in fiber, so they keep you satiated for longer.
+Mangos are low in calories, with most of their weight made up of water, and are high in fiber, so they keep you satiated for longer.

 Both of these fruits are helpful for weight loss and should be included in weight-loss diets.

-Mangos and papayas can be consumed without any restriction in vegan diets.
+Vegans can consume mangos and papayas without any restrictions in vegan diets.